Chlumsky/msdfgen/README.md

 ![demo-sdf32](https://user-images.githubusercontent.com/18639794/106391906-e7aadc00-63ef-11eb-8f84-d402d0dd9174.png)

 - To learn more about this method, you can read my [Master's thesis](https://github.com/Chlumsky/msdfgen/files/3050967/thesis.pdf).
-- Check out my [MSDF-Atlas-Gen](https://github.com/Chlumsky/msdf-atlas-gen) if you want to generate entire glyph atlases for text rendering.
+- Check out my [MSDF-Atlas-Gen](https://github.com/Chlumsky/msdf-atlas-gen) if you want to generate entire font atlases for text rendering.
 - See what's new in the [changelog](CHANGELOG.md).

 ## Getting started